makerdao/pe-checklists/spell/rwa-onboarding-checklist.md

         * [ ] ensure `0.6.12` solc version is used
         * [ ] ensure optimization are off
         * [ ] ensure license is specified
-        * [ ] ensure source match github code and it's consistent with previous RWA onboarding
+        * [ ] ensure source matches github code and it's consistent with previous RWA onboarding
       * [ ] constructor args are correctc and match [chainlog](https://chainlog.makerdao.com/)
         * [ ] `dai`
         * [ ] `to` (`RwaUrn`, `RwaJar`)